tanjieling0/tp/docs/DeveloperGuide.md

 #### Current implementation
 Given a command `relate i/1 i/2`, the `NetConnectParser` recognises the `relate` command and first instantiates a `RelateCommandParser` object.
 It then passes the command string into `RelateCommandParser#parse(...)`, where the input `i/1` and `i/2` is validated for its format.
 Following which, `RelateCommandParser` instantiates a `RelateCommand` object.

 The`RelateCommand` object extends the `Command` interface, and hence contains a method called `execute(...)`, which takes in a `model`.
-A model can be thought of as a container for the application's data, and it also can control the exact contact list that the user will see.
+A model can be thought of as a container for the application's data, and it also controls the exact contact list that the user will see.
 In the `execute(...)` command, we validate that NetConnect has both IDs `1` and `2` and, does not already have a relation.
-We add it to our RelatedList storage otherwise.
-To change our view and to ratify the successful command, we will have to change the view the user sees by instantiate a predicate called `IdContainsDigitsPredicate`.
-We will then require the `model#stackFilters(predicate)` method in the `model` object to update the filtered list of persons to only include persons related to the person with ID of `1` and `2`.
+We add it to our RelatedList storage if both are true.
+To change our view and to ratify the successful command, we will have to change the view the user sees by instantiating a predicate called `IdContainsDigitsPredicate`.
+We will then pass it into the `model#stackFilters(predicate)` method in the `model` object to update the filtered list of persons to only include the two people with ID `1` and `2`.

 Recalling that we also have a message box to inform the result of the actions taken (in prose form), the `RelateCommand#execute(...)` method will also return a `CommandResult` object, which contains the summary of the number of people listed.